Chronic Wasting Disease (CWD)

 Feeding cervids within any Disease Management Area is unlawful.
 Because any concentration of deer or elk assists in the spread of diseases, immediately stop supplemental feeding programs.
 For more information, read

 Please Don't Feed the Deer (PDF).

 Several state and federal agencies, including the Game Commission, Pennsylvania departments of Agriculture (PDA), Health (PDH), and Environmental Protection (DEP), and U.S. Department of Agriculture (USDA) collaboratively work on a response plan, which details methods of prevention, surveillance, and response regarding CWD.
 Activities designed to reduce the risks associated with this disease are ongoing.
 Surveillance for CWD and other diseases began in Pennsylvania in 1998 and will continue to better understand the prevalence and distribution of the disease.

-If you see a deer or elk that you believe is sick, do not disturb or attempt to kill or remove the animal.
-Accurately document the location of the animal and immediately contact the nearest
+If you see a deer or elk that you believe is sick outside of hunting season, accurately document the location of the animal and its symptoms and immediately contact the nearest Game Commission region office.

 High-risk parts include: the head (including brain, tonsils, eyes and any lymph nodes); spinal cord/backbone; spleen; skull plate with attached antlers, if visible brain or spinal cord tissue is present; cape, if visible brain or spinal cord tissue is present; upper canine teeth, if root structure or other soft tissue is present; any object or article containing visible brain or spinal cord tissue; unfinished taxidermy mounts; and brain-tanned hides.